 By Martin Wahl

-The upper part with the drawing are in some versions of the logo's inner shield is in color and in some monochrome.
+The upper part with the drawing of the logo's inner shield are in some versions in color and in some monochrome.
 In both versions it pictures the church and the bridge of San Anton plus the Tree of Guernica (by looking close it's possible to see two wolves at the tree trunk).
-The two wolves remains from the family crest of the Haro's family that was the founder of Bilbao.
+The two wolves remains from the family crest of the Haro's family that was the founders of Bilbao.

 Jonathan Wilson, Inverting the Pyramid: The History of Soocer Tactics (2013)